 While there are various types of email marketing, cold emails deliver a personalized message to a recipient.
 This recipient can be a media professional, a company, or a consumer.
 Unlike a bulk email sent to hundreds or even thousands of people, cold emails are targeted towards a small subset of people and should only be sent to a lead previously researched and defined as a quality prospect.

-We’ll dive into some tips for getting an email marketing campaign ready shortly.
+We’ll dive into some tips for getting a cold email marketing campaign ready shortly.
 First, it is essential to understand that all email best practices rely on a few basic elements.

 These elements apply regardless of whether it is a cold email that is sent to people unfamiliar with a company or warm emails that are sent to people whom your company already has a relationship with.
 It is essential to research the email recipient’s company and job description to ensure your solution can support their unique business.
 It is also necessary to look up every recipient’s digital footprint to craft a more personalized message that refers to content that they have created or shared in the news.